 3. Use Quick Parts to Save Time

-Quick Parts in Microsoft Outlook is a simple tool that allows you reuse a standard block of text that is used repeatedly such as a project scope statement, a product description or a Company Mission statement.
+Quick Parts in Microsoft Outlook is a simple tool that allows you reuse a standard block of text, This could text that is used repeatedly such as a project scope statement, a product description or a Company Mission statement.

-A block can be saved from text in an Email.
+Save the text from within an existing Email.
 To retrieve the saved text in a new Email simply type the first few words of the block and press enter to accept the suggested text.

 1. Email Structure – Clarify Actions

 Rounds of clarification Emails can be avoided by clarifying what you want your readers to do.
 By using the simple checklist of what, why, who and when you can structure longer complex messages in a way that removes any uncertainty.

 Top Tip: Avoid offending colleagues by using language that is too instructional.
 Involve them in agreeing the new Email structure.